Rajgangpur: Demographics

+Education

+Major educational institutions in Rajgangpur include Dalmia College (Affiliated to Sambalpur University), Dalmia Vidya Mandir (CBSE), Saraswati Vidya Mandir (CBSE), Rashtriya Vidyalaya (Odisha Board), and Nirmala Higher Secondary School (ICSE), which together serve the academic needs of the region.

+Transportation

+Rajgangpur Railway Station connects Rajgangpur to rest of the country.
+There are frequent buses from Rajgangpur to Bhubaneswar, Rourkela and Sundergarh.
+The nearest airport is Veer Surendra Sai Airport in Jharsuguda which is 95 km from Rajgangpur.
+Rajgangpur is connected by national highway NH 143, NH 320D, and Biju Expressway.

 Tribals

 Rajgangpur has a large tribal population, dominated by Kisan, Gond, Oraons, Munda, Kharias and other tribals.
 Their main occupation is farming.
 The tribals also work in nearby factories and also hold a lot of government jobs.
 The tribal men and women are hardworking and they enjoy singing and dancing using Mandar, Dholki, Nagra and Muhuri.
 Education, medical facilities, clean drinking water and social justice are of major concern to the tribals, as they have scant access to these resources.

 Politics

 Current MLA from Rajgangpur (ST) Assembly Constituency is Rajeen Ekka of INC, who won the seat in State elections in 2024 and 2019.
 Previous MLAs from this seat include Gregory Minz of INC who won in 2004 and 2009, Mangala Kisan who won this seat representing BJD in 2000, 2014 and representing JD in 1995, 1990 and representing JNP in 1985, Mukharam Naik of INC(I) in 1980 and Brajamohan Kishan of JNP in 1977.
 Rajgangpur is part of Sundargarh (Lok Sabha constituency).